bisqwit/crt-filter/README.md

 The brightness of the color ramp increases linearly along the Y axis.
 That is, top is darkest (0) and bottom is brightest (1, i.e. full).
 Every pixel on each scanline should be approximately same brightness.

+The brightness scaling is done by simply multiplying the RGB color with the brightness value, even if it produces out-of-range colors.

 ![Rainbow illustration](img/rainbow.png)